 - Indian diet plan for diabetes

-- How to lower triglycerides levels in blood
+- How to lower triglycerides levels in the blood

-- Exercise daily – Regular physical exercise can go a long way in bringing your blood pressure levels down.
-It improves the blood circulation and also lifts your mood.
+Regular physical exercise can go a long way in bringing your blood pressure levels down.
+It improves blood circulation and also lifts your mood.

 This Indian diet plan for high blood pressure will help you in maintaining your blood pressure near normal. d you can slowly get rid of your medicines as well.
 In extreme cases, patients might still have to consult a medical practitioner.
 Some medications along with dietary modifications will help to keep blood pressure under control.
 Please feel free to leave your doubts and queries in the comment section.
 We would love to be of help to you.